-The ticket said Ban Leam as end stop, the time for arrival showed 9:28 (and 8:35 as departure).
+The ticket said Ban Leam as an end stop, the time for arrival showed 9:28 (and 8:35 as departure).
 The train was surprisingly clean and nice.
 We expected something way worse.
 After departure, the conductor came and checked our tickets.
-On the way, we have seen temples, towns, markets and farmlands as well.
+On the way, we have seen temples, towns, markets, and farmlands as well.

 At Mahachai the railway line ends and you need to take the ferry for few bahts across the river to Ban Leam where you can continue your way.
 Ban Leam was very empty.
 Probably most of the people were at work at the nearby harbor or in Bangkok.

 First, we headed to the railway station to figure out the next connection.
 We had a lot of time to spend there, as there are only 3 trains a day and the next one was only at 12:05.
 We walked around the town, visited the market, bought some food that was extremely cheap and they didn’t even try to overcharge us, unlike in Bangkok…